alexpdraper/adventure-book/_characters/kaden.md

     - extends: Javelin
       quantity: 5
   armor:
+    - extends: Plate
-    - title: Phoenix Plate
+      title: Phoenix Plate
-      type: Heavy
       magical_modifier: 1
       price: 5000
-      weight: 65
-      armor_class: 19
-      stealth: Disadvantage
       description: |
-        Plate consists of shaped, interlocking metal plates to cover the entire body.
-A suit of plate includes gauntlets, heavy leather boots, a visored helmet, and thick layers of padding underneath the armour.
-Buckles and straps distribute the weight over the body.

-        Anytime I am hit with a melee attack while wearing the armour, the attacker makes a DC 15 Dexterity saving throw.
+        Anytime I am hit with a melee attack while wearing the armor, the attacker makes a DC 15 Dexterity saving throw.
 They take 1d4 damage on a failed save, and half that on a success.

-        If I die wearing the armour, I am revived to half health, but the magical fire of the armour is burnt away.
+        If I die wearing the armor, I am revived to half health, but the magical fire of the armor is burnt away.
+    - extends: Shield
+      title: Shield of Heroic Memories
+      cost: 1200
+      description: |
+        A shield is made from wood or metal and is carried in one hand.
+Wielding a shield increases your Armor Class by 2.
+You can benefit from only one shield at a time.

+        This perfectly round silver shield initially has a mirror finish.
+As a hero takes it into battle, it remembers the enemies encountered, gaining a +1 AC on any subsequent battle with creatures of that type.
+The events of the battle are intricately engraved onto the shield’s surface.
 weapon_proficiencies:
   simple:
     melee: true